 · Benzodiazepines up to 8 weeks

 You will need to undergo your detox under the supervision of medical staff.
-Support from trained professionals can also help you to manage your withdrawal symptoms, and this ensures that you do not continue to use while undergoing your detox.
+Support from trained professionals can also help you manage your withdrawal symptoms, and this ensures that you do not continue to use while undergoing your detox.

 Substance abuse treatments can last anywhere from 30 days, all the way up to a year.
 This depends on how severe your addiction is.
 People who are addicted to some drugs may need longer in rehab when compared to people who are just addicted to alcohol.

-Therapy and counseling is usually incorporated with rehab to try and turn troublesome behaviors into ones that are more positive.
+Therapy and counseling are usually incorporated with rehab to try and turn troublesome behaviors into ones that are more positive.
 Medication can also be involved at some point.
 After showing improvement, you will then be able to graduate from the program.
 A guide can be found below, to what you should expect, from residential to outpatient and more:

 · Opioid detox: 5 days